 Which do you prefer: guilt or blame?
 Neither feels good, but I think you’ll agree that between the two, guilt is the most painful and the most debilitating.
 Why?
 Blame at least has some energy mobilization.
 There is SOME degree of taking charge of the situation and having control.

 Guilt, on the other hand, is pure powerlessness – just heart-wrenching inadequacy and self-condemnation.
 Blame is focused on other; guilt is focused on self.
 On the emotional spectrum, what we do to ourselves is MUCH more painful and destructive than anything anyone else could do to us.
-Self-focused negativity cuts off our connection with Life Force.
+Self-focused negativity cuts off our recognition of our Oneness with Life Force.

 Let’s use this information to support YOU in building self esteem and self love.

-Getting back to our process of learning how to love yourself, earlier in this article we talked about becoming aware of when you feel negativity.
-Then you trace back to find the point where you started feeling that way.
-Look for the judgment thought you had about yourself.
+Earlier in this article we talked about becoming aware of when you feel negativity and then looking back to find the point where you started feeling that way.
+In this process, to help you learn how to love yourself, you first look for the judgment thought you had about yourself.
 For example you might hear something like the ever-popular, “I’m a bad person.”

 As you hear those words within, see if a picture comes to mind, or use your imagination to make one up.
 Can you see this aspect of yourself in your inner vision?
 You may get an indistinct glimpse of yourself at a younger age.
 Maybe as a toddler?
 A teenager?